awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 ## Create a Virtual Private Cloud \(VPC\)<a name="create-a-vpc"></a>

-Amazon VPC enables you to launch AWS resources into a virtual network that you've defined\.
+Amazon VPC enables you to launch AWS resources into a virtual network that you've defined, known as a *virtual private cloud* \(VPC\)\.
+The newer EC2 instance types require that you launch your instances in a VPC\.
 If you have a default VPC, you can skip this section and move to the next task, [Create a Security Group](#create-a-base-security-group)\.
-To determine whether you have a default VPC, see [Supported Platforms in the Amazon EC2 Console](ec2-supported-platforms.md#console-updates)\.
-Otherwise, you can create a nondefault VPC in your account using the steps below\.
+To determine whether you have a default VPC, open the Amazon EC2 console and look for **Default VPC** under **Account Attributes** on the dashboard\.
+If you do not have a default VPC listed on the dashboard, you can create a nondefault VPC using the steps below\.

-**Important**
-If your account supports EC2\-Classic in a region, then you do not have a default VPC in that region\.
-T2 instances must be launched into a VPC\.

 **To create a nondefault VPC**